NMonKLabs77/deployment7/README.md

 ## Purpose
-The purpose of this deployment is to demonstrate my ability to create a Dockerfile for my Banking Applicatiton, create an deploy an ECS infrastructrue with Terraform.
+The purpose of this deployment is to demonstrate my ability to create a Dockerfile for my Banking Applicatiton, create an deploy an ECS infrastructure with Terraform.

 ## Requirements